Yuhengli77/Recommendation-System-for-Short-Video-Streams/files/proposal.md

 ### 6.3 Discussion

-We expect SASRec to significantly outperform non-sequential and RNN-based baselines, confirming the benefit of self-attention in capturing contextual dependencies.
+We expect SASRec to significantly outperform non-sequential collaborative baselines such as ItemCF and NeuMF, confirming the benefit of self-attention in capturing contextual dependencies.
 Error analysis will also explore challenges such as cold-start users and popularity bias.

 ---